34 Healthy Sweet Snacks

 Want to bake your own healthy sweet snack?
 Healthy snickers are a delicious and satisfying option.

 These chia bites will not only satisfy your sweet tooth but the protein from chia seeds, almond butter and protein powder will keep you feeling full until your next meal.
+If you enjoyed this, then you must try no-bake protein balls.

 1 bite: 72 calories, 9g carbohydrate (2g fiber)